braymaekers/ngdw-etl/readme.md

 * __If the last load was successful__
 	* We rename the current acquisition table to *name*_*processing*
 	* We associate the job’s batch id with the data inserted into the core table(s), so there is only 1 batch id per core load, even if there are multiple output tables in core
-	`
-	* TO BE DISCUSSED WITH STEPHEN
+	* `TO BE DISCUSSED WITH STEPHEN`
-		* What does a core load look like?
+		* `What does a core load look like?
 Multiple inputs, multiple outputs?
-Will there be sequential stages? (requiring restartability)
+Will there be sequential stages? (requiring restartability)`
-		* effective_from (part of input data) & effective_to
+		* `effective_from (part of input data) & effective_to`
-		* Do we only insert records into core, or do we also update existing records' effective_to date? (this can be handled by DB2)
+		* `Do we only insert records into core, or do we also update existing records' effective_to date? (this can be handled by DB2)`
-	`
 * __If the last load was not successful__
 	* We delete the last load’s batch_id from the core table(s)
-	* WHAT IN CASE OF THE EFFECTIVE_FROM AND TO UPDATES?
+	* `WHAT IN CASE OF THE EFFECTIVE_FROM AND TO UPDATES?`
-		* The updates that happened, do we need to roll them back or can they stay there, since the new load will redo the same updates
+		* `The updates that happened, do we need to roll them back or can they stay there, since the new load will redo the same updates`
-			* Or will DB2 also roll this back?
+			* `Or will DB2 also roll this back?`
-		* We reprocess the processing tables and assign a new batch_id (the one from the current load) to the records getting loaded in the core table(s)
+		* `e reprocess the processing tables and assign a new batch_id (the one from the current load) to the records getting loaded in the core table(s)`
 * __How do we know the last load’s batch_id?__
 	* Retrieve from job_control
 	* Contains the last batch_id per main job